This post may contain affiliate links. Please read my disclosure policy for more details.

 Move the rack to the lowest position, close to the bottom heating element.
 You want to get as much heat from the bottom as possible in order to get a crispy and properly cooked crust.
 However, each oven is different, and you might find your sweet spot after a few attempts.

-Please note: the high water content makes the dough too sticky if you want to transfer your pizza from a pizza peel to a hot pizza stone though.
-This is when parchment paper comes in handy making easy this step.
+Use parchment paper: this easy pizza dough is a high-hydration dough, it means that the high water content makes it too sticky if you want to transfer your pizza from a pizza peel to a hot stone.
+This is why parchment paper comes in handy making easy this step.

 Pizza dough ahead of time